Tor vs VPN: Which is Better? Anonymous Browsing in 20196 min read

 - A good VPN software is not free, as providers need to maintain a network of servers, keep the software and hardware upgraded, etc.

-Tor vs VPN: which one to choose?
+Tor vs VPN: which one to choose to stay anonymous?

 To make the choice easier for you, we’ve summarized the pros and cons of Tor and VPNs in the chart below.